 Ondrej Lednicky’s photos he brought home from his trip around New Zealand came out a little differently than the bright and shiny holiday snaps many of us are a sucker for.
-The Slovakian photographer famous for his world wide photography on ondrejlednicky.com spent three weeks in New Zealand capturing an alternative side to the country… And the result is outstanding!
+The Slovakian photographer famous for his world wide photography on ondrejlednicky.com spent three weeks in New Zealand capturing an alternative side to the country and everyday life in New Zealand… And the result is outstanding!

 Equipped with a Nikon D7000 and 13 years of photography experience, Ondrej hit the road.
 “I was traveling with my girlfriend and we spent in New Zealand three weeks,” the photographer says.
 “We rented a small car in Christchurch and drove through the South and then North Island.”

 “Normally, we can see the photos of New Zealand more or less in colorful versions.
 My aim and approach is to show the New Zealand not as usual, but to show the real dynamics of this beautiful country and amazing nature through B&W.”

 First up, New Zealand is famous for its variety of dramatic landscapes.
 No trip to New Zealand is complete without capturing some of its most stunning scenery.
 Ondrej’s trip was no exception: “This photo is showing how breathtaking was the view over the valley and this delta river.
 I have never seen such a combination of the river and mountains.
 When the sun came up through the stormy clouds, I just had to simply capture this unforgettable moment.”